Browse the Guide:

 PHILADELPHIA & READING RAILROAD.
 RECEIPTS, 1855-1865.
 0.1 cu. ft.
 Railroad serving Pennsylvania, New Jersey and Delaware.
 Two receipts issued to the company by the Catawissa, Williamsport & Erie Railroad and N. & A. Middleton of Philadelphia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-038.

 PHILLIPS, JEAN (1918- ).
 PAPERS, 1966-86.
 0.1 cu. ft.
 Professor of Human Nutrition and Foods, 1969-85, Recipient of Wine Award for Excellence in Teaching.
 Papers include correspondence with editors, professional correspondence, advertisements and information about her monographs, and a paper written about Phillips by Evelyn Wight.
 Ms98-026.

 PHILLIPS, WILLIAM HEWITT (1918-2009).
 AUTOBIOGRAPHY, ca. 1995.
 0.1 cu. ft.
 Aerospace engineer at Langley Research Center for NACA and NASA; chief of Flight Dynamics and Control Division from 1970 to 1979.
 Typescript draft titled "Research at Langley: a Technical Autobiography," later published as Journey in Aeronautical Research: a Career at NASA Langley Research Center.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-080.

 PHILLIPS, WILLIAM HEWITT.
 (1918-2009).
 PAPERS, 1918-2008.
 28.5 cu. ft.
 Aerospace engineer for NACA and NASA Langley Research Center and chief of Flight Dynamics and Control Division from 1970 to 1979; retired in 1979 but continued work as distinguished research associate.
 Reports, working papers, memoranda and lecture notes tracing the development of Phillips' theories while at Langley, spanning from his work on World War II-era aircraft to the early U.S. space program and beyond, as well as his personal interest in model aircraft.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms 2005-019.

 PHYCOLOGICAL SOCIETY OF AMERICA.
 RECORDS, 1874-83, 1946-95.
 Ca. 30.0 cu. ft.
 Society established in 1946 by and for phycologists, or those who study algae.
 Records consist of presidents' files and correspondence, financial ledgers, membership lists, conference programs, meeting minutes, videotapes, and a complete run (1965-90) of the Journal of Phycology.
 Also includes notebooks (1874-83) with sketches of algae by botanist Francis Wolle (1817-93).
 Preliminary inventory available online.
 Unprocessed.
 Ms90-038.